We woke to sunny clear skies and calm water! It was a lovely morning to be in the middle of nowhere!

 Little Salmon Lake viewed from the Yukon Gov't campground

 A red fox treated us to some nice poses.
-I think he was curious about the frenzied barking of our dog, Jake, so the fox sat a while listening intently.
+I think he was curious about the frenzied barking of our dog, so the fox sat a while listening intently.

 Red fox alongside the Campbell Highway